lukecarr/c9h/docs/README.md

     details: Bring your own file format parsers if we don't support your configuration files natively!
   - title:
     details:
-footer: Made by Luke Carr with ❤️!
+footer: Made by Luke Carr with ❤️ (and VuePress)
 ---